xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 MOVE.L D0,(A0)
 ```

-This is  NOT  correct.
+This is  _not_  correct.
 It will cause the byte variable `A` to be
 stored into the lower eight bits  of  `D0`.
 According to the rules
 for the 68000 processor,  the  upper 24 bits are unchanged.
 This
 means  that when we store the entire 32  bits  into  C,  whatever
 garbage  that  was  in those high bits will also get stored.
 Not
 good.

-So what  we  have  run  into here, early on, is the issue of TYPE
+So what  we  have  run  into here, early on, is the issue of _type
-CONVERSION, or COERCION.
+conversion_, or _coercion_.

 Before we do anything with  variables of different types, even if
 it's just to  copy  them, we have to face up to the issue.
 It is